COVID-19 Exposure Prevention, Preparedness and Response Plan

 - Although the facilities staff will implement more frequent cleaning and disinfecting protocols throughout the College, employees should also frequently clean and disinfect any high touch areas in their own work areas.
 Please wear gloves while disinfecting.

 - Work trips should be limited to only those that are essential.
-Please be mindful of anyCDC travel advisories.
-Travel to any locations for which the CDC has issued Level 3 Health Notices is prohibited.

 - Employees are encouraged to minimize ride-sharing.
 While in vehicles, employees must ensure adequate ventilation.

 - Please do not use common source of drinking water, such as a water cooler or water fountain.
 Instead employees should use individual water bottles.

 - The number of visitors to the campus will be limited to only those who require essential services, or must be present to perform essential services.
 When possible, visitors will be permitted by appointment only.
 Please notify Public Safety in advance of any visitors expected on campus.

 - All visitors to the College must wear masks or face coverings.
 Visitors will also be subject to medical and temperature screening in advance of arriving on campus, and are expected to comply with all other protocols herein.

 - College deliveries will be permitted but should be properly coordinated in line with the College’s minimal contact and cleaning protocols.
 Delivery personnel should remain in their vehicles if at all possible.